moov-io/1120x/README.md

 User can create SOAP message of return or state using 1120x package easily.

-Main focus of this project is to convert form JSON file and XML file to irs e-file structure (raw data of SOAP envelope and attachments).
+Main focus of this project is to convert from JSON and/or XML input to irs e-file structure (i.e. raw data of SOAP envelope and attachments).

+Produced SOAP data must satisfy the Assurance Testing System (ATS) requirements set out by the IRS for all supported form types.

 | Input      | Output     |
 |------------|------------|